dengkliu/system-design/README.md

   * We can cache each user's news feed.
 Cache most recent 1k tweets and only pull new tweets since last cache timestamp.
 * Push model.
 Fanout after a user posts a tweet.
 The fanout can be done asynchornously.
 However, a superstar may have lots of fans so it can put pressure on the system to do the fanout.
 Push is often used when it doesn't require strong real-time and users don't post that many tweets, and there is no super star.
   * Don't do fanout for inactive users.
 Rank followers by weight.

+### Thundering Herd

+When a very popular record get removed from cache, it will lead to huge amount of query traffic go into DB (cache miss) and overwhelm the database server.

 ## Design Examples